JamesMcGuigan/recruitment-technical-tests/Sliide/README.md

 Notes :
-1. TODO: event_date is UTC.
+1. DONE: event_date is UTC.
 Our users are based in the US.
+(Assumed Central)
 2. DONE: We say a user is active if the engagement time is at least 3 seconds and any valuable events occurred at least once